LSSTDESC/libradtranpy/README.md

 **path,thefilename** are the path and filename of the output ascii file.

-The result of the simulation can be obtaiend by:
+The result of the simulation can be obtained in a python environnement by:

 ```python
 data = np.loadtxt(os.path.join(path,thefile))